 The topics of the seed grants to which UMD researchers can apply include the following broad categories:

 National Security: topics to consider include: cybersecurity; complex visualization of large data or behavior sets; insider threat detection and monitoring; analysis of Android applications and supporting programming languages; automation of information security analysis; next generation operating systems with security enforcement; underwater

 Health: topics to consider include: health IT and analytics, machine learning for health; complex visualization of large data or behavior events; open-source semantic web applications related to biomedical information; application design or prototyping for patient out-care population.

-For more information, contact Tara Burke at email@example.com.
+For more information, contact Hana Kabashi at firstname.lastname@example.org.

 UMD & Leidos Seed Grant Winners Announced

 Two UMD & Leidos Seed Grant Winners were announced in December 2014.

 The first project seeks to improve the health of individuals and populations.
 Ritu Agarwal, professor of information systems, seeks to improve the understanding of clinical and administrative outcomes in health care.
 Agarwal’s research will yield predictive models that identify appropriate people for intervention and prevention programs.